PDXPythonPirates/pythonpirates.org/README.md

 > The `-D` flag is optional and tells Hugo to include pages marked as "draft" status.

 Make your edits & when finished:

-- commit your changes locally... you made a branch, right? ;-)
+* commit your changes locally... you made a branch, right? ;-)
-- push to your fork on GitHub
+* push to your fork on GitHub
-- open a [pull request][github_pr]
+* open a [pull request][github_pr]<br/>_A preview of the site will be linked from the pull request ticket_
-- notify someone in Slack to review the change and merge the pull request
+* notify someone in Slack to review the change and merge the pull request

 ## A Note on Front Matter and Drafts